lirx-js/async-task/README.md

 ```

 Returns an `Abortable`, which is never aborted.
-Useful in some situation where you never want to cancel an `AsyncTask`.
+Useful in some situations where you never want to cancel an `AsyncTask`.

 #### static fromAbortSignal